Edmond de Rothschild Foundations Chair in Behavioural Philanthropy

 Henry Peter, Professor at UNIGE’s Faculty of Law and Head of the GCP, adds: “The interdisciplinary approach of the new chair is a perfect illustration of the methodology adopted by the Centre: to address philanthropy from a transversal perspective, providing academic insight into rarely-explored subjects knowing that the most relevant topics today often lie at the interface between several disciplines.”

 The Geneva Centre for Philanthropy, inaugurated in September 2017, was created by UNIGE in partnership with the Edmond de Rothschild Foundations, the Lombard Odier Foundation and a private, Geneva-based foundation.
-The circle of strategic partners has subsequently been expanded to include the Swiss Life Perspectives Foundation, the Leenaards Foundation and the Pictet Group Charitable Foundation.
+The circle of strategic partners has subsequently been expanded to include the Hélène et Victor Barbour foundation, the Leenaards Foundation, the Swiss Life Perspectives Foundation and the Pictet Group Charitable Foundation.